alxjrvs/SU-SRD/packages/salvageunion-reference/README.md

 ## Available Models

-All models are auto-generated from the schema catalog and accessible via the `SalvageUnionReference` export:
+All models are accessible via the `SalvageUnionReference` export:

 | Model                     | Count | Description                      |
 | ------------------------- | ----- | -------------------------------- |